tytyhibye/TyTysAnimalShelter.Solution/README.md

 ## _Description_

-TyTy's Animal Shelter is API access application where the user can view existing animals up for adoption or add new ones.
-Each entry includes the animal's Name, Species, Age, A brief Description, an image url and a date they arrived.
-Users can search the database for animals using either Name, Species, or Age.
-Only registered and authorized users have access to editing and/or deleting entries in the API.
+TyTy's Animal Shelter is an API access application where registered users can view existing animals up for adoption or add new ones.
+Each entry includes the animal's Name, Species, Gender, Age, A brief Description, and an optional image url.
+Users can filter their searches to return only specified animals.

 ## _Setup/Installation Requirements_